Vini Lopez

 Vincent Lopez (born January 22, 1949), nicknamed Mad Dog, is an American drummer.
-Between 1968 and 1974 Lopez backed Bruce Springsteen in several bands, including Steel Mill and the E Street Band.
+Between 1968 and 1974, he backed Bruce Springsteen in several bands, including Steel Mill and the E Street Band.
 He also played on Springsteen's first two albums, Greetings from Asbury Park, N.J. and The Wild, the Innocent and the E Street Shuffle.
 Both during and after his time with the E Street Band, Lopez played drums with numerous Jersey Shore bands.

-In April 2014, Lopez was inducted by Bruce Springsteen into the Rock and Roll Hall of Fame as a member of the E Street Band and is now an ambassador for the Rock Hall.
+In April 2014, Lopez was inducted by Springsteen into the Rock and Roll Hall of Fame as a member of the E Street Band.

 Early years

-Lopez grew up in Neptune Township, New Jersey where he attended Neptune High School with both Garry Tallent and Southside Johnny.
-From 1956 to 1962 he played the soprano valve bugle in a Drum and Bugle Corps.
-Then as a teenager he taught himself the drums and began playing with Buzzy Lubinsky, a drummer/DJ based in Asbury Park, New Jersey.
+Vincent Lopez grew up in Neptune Township, New Jersey where he attended Neptune High School with future E Street Band bass player Garry Tallent and Southside Johnny.
+From 1956 to 1962, he played the soprano valve bugle in a Drum and Bugle Corps.
+Then, as a teenager, he taught himself the drums and began playing with Buzzy Lubinsky, a drummer/DJ based in Asbury Park.
 Lubinsky's father was Herman Lubinsky, owner of Savoy Records in Newark.
 Lubinsky would subsequently act as a mentor for the young Lopez.
-From 1964, with encouragement from Lubinsky, he began to try out for local bands.
-After a failed audition for The Storytellers, a band which included Bill Chinnock and Danny Federici, he successfully auditioned for The Blazers led by Sonny Kenn.
+Starting in 1964, with encouragement from Lubinsky, he began to try out for local bands.
+After a failed audition for the Storytellers, a band which included Bill Chinnock and future E Street Band keyboardist Danny Federici, he successfully auditioned for the Blazers, led by Sonny Kenn.
 They subsequently became Sonny & The Sounds and then Sonny & The Starfires.

 After graduating from high school in 1967, he continued to play with several local bands.
-These included the Downtown Tangiers Band, with Federici, Chinnock and Garry Tallent and Moment of Truth with Tallent, Tom Worieo, and Ricky DeSarno (guitars).
+These included the Downtown Tangiers Band, with Federici, Chinnock and Garry Tallent, and Moment of Truth with Tallent, Tom Worieo, and Ricky DeSarno (guitar).